 Samantha studies attention and memory in the context of natural stimuli using electro-encephalography.

-Forouzan will work on the effects of direct current stimulation on synaptic plasticity.
+Forouzan works on the effects of direct current stimulation on synaptic plasticity.

-Ivan is analyzing the EEG responses to narratives in patients with disorder of contiousness.
+Ivan is analyzing the EEG responses to naturalistic stimuli in the context of hearing loss and disordered consciousness.